JoomiK/PredictingWaterPumps/README.md

 The data: Competition for [drivendata.org](https://www.drivendata.org/competitions/7/).
 Contains a mix of continuous and categorical variables about what kind of pump is operating, when it was installed, how it was managed, etc.

-## Documents
+### Documents
 preprocessing.py contains functions for preprocessing data.
-WaterPumps.ipynb goes through exploratory analysis and cata preprocessing.
+WaterPumps.ipynb goes through exploratory analysis and data preprocessing.
 WaterPumpsII.ipynb has model training and evaluation.

 ---